The Kihei Visitor Center remodel

 Buyer not available

-The National Oceanic and Atmospheric Administration (NOAA) is seeking qualified vendors to provide husbandry services for the NOAA Ship Rainier during its scheduled visit to the Port of Kodiak, Alaska, from May 23 to May 27, 2025.
-The procurement includes essential services such as moorage, line handling, garbage disposal, potable water supply, sewage management, and fuel delivery, with the contract structured as a firm fixed price based on best value criteria including experience, availability, and price.
-This opportunity is a 100% small business set-aside under NAICS code 488310, with a total contract value determined by actual costs incurred, and interested vendors must submit their quotes electronically by April 23, 2025, to Christopher Baker at christopher.baker@noaa.gov.
-For further inquiries, questions must be submitted in writing by April 18, 2025, to the same email address.
+The Department of Commerce, specifically the National Oceanic and Atmospheric Administration (NOAA), is soliciting quotes for husbandry services for the NOAA Ship Rainier during its port call in Kodiak, Alaska, from May 1 to October 30, 2025.
+The procurement includes essential services such as moorage, line handling, garbage disposal, potable water supply, sewage management, fueling capabilities, and optional services like bilge water removal and tug assistance.
+This opportunity is significant for supporting NOAA's marine operations and ensuring logistical efficiency during hydrographic surveys in Alaska's coastal waters.
+Interested vendors must submit their quotes electronically by April 23, 2025, and direct any inquiries to Christopher Baker at christopher.baker@noaa.gov.

 Buyer not available